MikeJohnPage/mortyr/README.md

 ## Rate limit

-The Rick and Morty API is an open API, no authentication is required for use.
+The Rick and Morty API is an open API, so no authentication is required for use.
 Nonetheless, to prevent malicious usage of the API there is a limit on the number of requests a given IP address can make.
 This limit is 10000 requests per day.
 If you happen to hit the limit you’ll receive a 429 status (Too Many Requests) on all your requests during a period of 12 hours.

 ## Getting help